 To evaluate the condition, we’ll perform the Finkelstein test.
 Dr. Saber will perform that Finkelstein test.
 You’ll bend your thumb across the palm of your hand then bend your fingers down over your thumb.
 From that position turn the wrist over the little finger.
 If this causes pain on the thumb-side of your wrist, you most likely have contracture and should undergo tendon repair.

 Treatment for de Quervain’s tenosynovitis reduces inflammation while preserving movement in the thumb and preventing recurrence.
 Symptoms should improve within four to six weeks so you can pursue your daily life.
 If your De Quervain’s tenosynovitis begins during pregnancy, symptoms are likely to end after delivery or after the onset of breastfeeding.

 Dr. Sepideh Saber, MD, FACS, and the Valley Institute of Hand & Reconstructive Surgery offer a more sensitive, female perspective for patients of all ages, genders, and orientations.
 Patients from all walks of life have praised their outcomes and their caring, thoughtful approach to all types of appearance and health-related matters.

-Dr. Saber earned her medical degree from Stanford University’s world-renowned medical school and did her reconstruction and plastic general surgery residency at the University of Southern California.
+Dr. Saber is a board-certified plastic surgeon and earned her medical degree from Stanford University’s world-renowned medical school and did her reconstruction and plastic general surgery residency at the University of Southern California.
 She then completed a fellowship at New York University (NYU) in the extremely challenging and delicate area of hand surgery and microsurgery.